 Bit Field name Reset RW Description

 24 MAL 0x0 R Controller arbitration lost.
 MAL is set when the controller loses the arbitration.
 The status code word in the SR contains a specific error tag (CAUSE field) for this error condition.
 A collision occurs when 2 stations transmit simultaneously 2 opposite values on the serial line.
 The station that is pulling up the line, identifies the collision reading a 0 value on the sda_in signal, stops the transmission, leaves the bus and waits for the idle state (STOP condition received) on the bus line before retrying the same transaction.
 The station which transmits the first unique zero wins the bus arbitration.
 This interrupt is cleared by setting the related bit of the ICR register.

-0: No controller arbitration lost.

 1: Controller arbitration lost.

 25 BERR 0x0 R Bus Error.
 BERR is set when an unexpected Start/Stop condition occurs during a transaction.
 The related actions are different, depending on the type of operation in progress.
 The status code word in the SR contains a specific error tag (CAUSE field) for this error condition.
 This interrupt is cleared by setting the related bit of the ICR register.
 0: No bus error detection.
 1: Bus error detection.

 27:26 RESERVED 0x0 R RESERVED

 28 MTDWS 0x0 R Controller transaction done without stop.
 MTDWS is set when a controller operation (write or read) has been executed and a stop (MCR:P field) is not programmed.
 The application shall read the related transaction status (SR register), the pending data in the RX FIFO (only for a controller read operation) and clear this interrupt (transaction acknowledgment).
 A subsequent controller operation can be issued (by writing the MCR register) after clearing this interrupt.
-A subsequent target operation will be notified (RISR:WTSR and RISR:RFSR interrupt bits assertion) after clearing this interrupt, meanwhile the I2C clock line will be stretched low.
+A subsequent target operation will be notified (RISR:WTSR and RISR:RFSR interrupt bits assertion) after clearing this interrupt.
+A subsequent target operation will be notified (RISR:WTSR and RISR:RFSR interrupt bits assertion) after clearing this interrupt, meanwhile the I 2 C clock line will be stretched low.
 This interrupt is cleared by setting the related bit of the ICR register: 0: Controller transaction acknowledged.
-1: Controller transaction done (ready for acknowledgment) and stop is not applied into the I2C bus.
+1: Controller transaction done (ready for acknowledgment) and stop is not applied into the I 2 C bus.

 31:29 RESERVED 0x0 R RESERVED

-Table 106.
+Table 111.
 I2C - MISR register description: address offset I2CX_BASE_ADDR+0x34

 Bit Field name Reset RW Description

 TX FIFO empty masked interrupt status.

 0 TXFEMIS 0x0 R 0: TX FIFO is not empty.

 1: TX FIFO is empty.

 TX FIFO nearly empty masked interrupt status.

 1 TXFNEMIS 0x0 R 0: Number of entries in TX FIFO greater than the TFTR:THRESHOLD_TX register.

 1: Number of entries in TX FIFO less than or equal to the TFTR:THRESHOLD_TX register.

 Tx FIFO full masked interrupt status.

 2 TXFFMIS 0x0 R 0: TX FIFO is not full.

 1: TX FIFO is full.

-Tx FIFO overrun masked interrupt status.
+0x0 R Tx FIFO overrun masked interrupt status.

-3 TXFOVRMIS 0x0 R 0: No overrun condition occurred in TX FIFO.
+3 TXFOVRMIS 0: No overrun condition occurred in TX FIFO.

 1: Overrun condition occurred in TX FIFO.